NY Plans Circle of Heroes Monument for Essential Workers in Battery Park City, $25 Million in Childcare Aid

-Days ahead of planned construction on a monument in Battery Park City to honor essential workers who served on the frontline of the COVID-19 pandemic, protesters stood outside the site calling for a stop to the project.
+Tsunis met with neighbors at a meeting in the park to respond to comments and concerns following days of protests.
+After more than an hour with them, Tsunis told residents the location would change but remain in Battery Park City.

+"Over the next week the Battery Park City Authority will continue to engage with our neighbors, representatives of essential workers and the Governor's office to discuss the location of the monument in Battery Park City to ensure it is one that's optimal for the entire community," a statement from Tsunis said.

-Demonstrators gathered Saturday near the construction site in hopes of saving the green space before it's replaced with the Circle of Heroes.
-The group says there have been no public meetings or hearings about plans for the monument, which will call for chopping down trees and replacing grass with concrete.
+Demonstrators had gathered last Saturday near the construction site in hopes of saving part of the park's green space before crews covered it up.
+Those opposing the monument's location said there have been no public meetings or hearing about plans for the monument, which will call for chopping down trees and replacing grass with concrete.

-Gov. Andrew Cuomo this week announced the monument will include 19 red maple trees symbolizing the essential workers that carried New York through the pandemic, including nurses, doctors, healthcare workers, transit workers, police officers, EMTs and paramedics, firefighters, correctional officers, store employees, the National Guard, government employees, building service workers, utility and communications workers, delivery drivers, teachers, sanitation workers, construction and manufacturing workers, food service workers and hospitality workers.
+Cuomo has said the monument would include 19 red maple trees symbolizing the essential workers who carried New York through the pandemic, including nurses, doctors, healthcare workers, transit workers, police officers, EMTs and paramedics, firefighters, correctional officers, store employees, the National Guard, government employees, building service workers, utility and communications workers, delivery drivers, teachers, sanitation workers, construction and manufacturing workers, food service workers and hospitality workers.

 Saturday's protesters say they want to honor the pandemic's essential workers without sacrificing the park space.